imrishipatel/github-slideshow/_posts/0000-01-02-imrishipatel.md

 layout: slide
 title: "Welcome to github teacher slide!"
 ---
-Ok, so basically I am under self-isolation.
+Ok,I am not under self-isolation.
 Use the left arrow to go back!